kawamurakazushi/presentation-react-hooks/slides.md

 - Render props
 - Higher Order Components

-These patterns requires you to restructure your components.
+These patterns require you to restructure your components.
-Which can be **tedious**, make code harder to follow, and also creates **false hierarchy**.
+Which can be **tedious**, make the code harder to follow, and also creates **false hierarchy**.

 ```typescript
 <ProviderA>